arnemertz/presentations/README.md

 ## Code Reviews - Why, What, and How
 Collected best practices about how to do code reviews and what to review, as well as some background why code reviews are a useful tool.
 ([Slides](./CodeReviews/CodeReviews.pdf))

 This material was held as:

 * a [presentation at Meeting C++ 2017](https://www.youtube.com/watch?v=t6L8b4tUmeE) November 11th 2017 in Berlin, Germany
 * an interactive session (not recorded) at [ACCU 2018](https://conference.accu.org/2018/accu2018.html) April 14th 2018 in Bristol, UK
 * a presentation at the [C++ User Group](https://www.meetup.com/CppUserGroupHamburg/events/251501993/) June 19th 2018 in Hamburg, Germany
+* a presentation at the [Oslo C++ User Group](https://www.meetup.com/ocppug/events/287712727/) August 30th 2022 in Kongsberg, Norway

 ## Pillars of Modern C++
 A talk about what makes the basis for a Modern C++ code style. ([Slides](./PillarsOfModernCpp/PillarsOfModernCpp.pdf))